ibm-cloud-docs/power-iaas/getting-started-PER.md

 ### AIX and IBM i support on PER
 {: aix-ibmi-per}

-The AIX and IBM i operating systems operate on PER workspaces in the same way that they do on non-PER workspaces.
+AIX and IBM i operating systems operate in PER workspaces in the same way that they do in non-PER workspaces.

 ### Full Linux Subscription with PER
 {: aix-ibmi-per}